kprussing/pandoc-image-conv/README.rst

 ``\subimport`` with the appropriate output from Inkscape.
 Similarly, you will find vector graphics converted to EMF in Word outputs.

+.. note:: This filter needs to be run *after* ``pandoc-citeproc`` and
+         ``pandoc-fignos`` for LaTeX output.
+Those two filters need to work on the unmodified image to resolve the image references.
 .. note:: This filter changes the image path in the AST.
 You must
           ensure the correct format file exists or Pandoc will fail to build stand alone outputs.